LinShunKang/MyPerf4J/README.md

         <version>1.0-SNAPSHOT</version>
     </dependency>
 ```
-* Add @Profiler annotation to the class or method you want to analyze performance
+* Add @Profiler annotation to the class or method you want to analyze performance, and add @NonProfiler annotation to the method you do not want to analyze

 ```
 package cn.perf4j.test.profiler;

+import cn.perf4j.aop.NonProfiler;
 import cn.perf4j.aop.Profiler;

 /**